 What the researchers found will shock you!

-Celiacs had only a 39 percent increased risk of early mortality while people with inflammation from gluten sensitivity had a 72 percent increased risk of early mortality!
-I believe that the mortality rate for those with gluten sensitivity is so much higher than someone with celiac disease because gluten sensitive people do not take their gluten-free diet as serious as someone with celiac disease.
+People with celiac disease had only a 39 percent increased risk of early mortality while people with inflammation from gluten sensitivity had a 72 percent increased risk of early mortality!

-I’m telling you this information not to scare you, but to help you understand that cheating on your gluten-free diet, especially when you have celiac disease or a gluten sensitivity, has serious consequences and you must take your diet seriously.
+Please know that I’m telling you this information not to scare you, but to help you understand that cheating on your gluten-free diet, regardless if you have celiac disease or gluten sensitivity, has serious, life-affecting consequences.

 Need another reason not to cheat on your gluten-free diet?